 You might have noticed that there is a discrepancy in the naming conventions here; this is something that comes with slightly different approaches being used by the sources issuing these factors, which we adhere to in order to avoid erroneous calculations.

 Not all sources specify what sort of LCA activities they consider at all.
 These LCA activities are listed as

 Filtering LCA Activities

 If you do not explicitly filter on an LCA activity, Climatiq will consider all LCA activities as equally good matches, and will default to the highest factor that matches the query made.

-If this is not desired, you should explicitly filter on the
+To avoid this, you should explicitly filter on the

-lca_activity field, and refer to the different sources to see what they consider to be part of each lca_activity.
+source_lca_activity field, and refer to the different sources to see what they consider to be part of each lca_activity.